 Things can get complicated in a high-pressure game with millions of fans watching it.
 The emotions and rivalry sores and so does the tension between the players.
 Cricket, however, is a gentleman’s game and there’s a rule to let that spirit live.
 If a batsman is declared out, the rule gives the captain of the fielding team to withdraw the dismissal.
 It does require the umpire’s consent though.

-We have seen instances where Captain’s have actually used it to save the batsman of the opponent team in case of middle of the pitch collision or the batsman having a sudden injury.
+We have seen instances where Captains have actually used it to save the batsman of the opponent team in case of the middle of pitch collision or the batsman having a sudden injury.

 No appeal, not out… Howzzat?